Novgorod Republic: 12th century

 The chronicles state that the Novgorodians paid tribute to the grand prince of Kiev by 1113.
 Some time after this, the administration of the principality seemed to have matured.
 The Novgorodian tysyatsky and posadniki appointed boyars from the cities and collected revenues for administration in the territories it held.
 A charter from the 1130s mentioned 30 administrative posts in the territory of Novgorod, where revenues were collected regularly and sent as a tithe to the Novgorod bishop.
 Throughout the 12th century, Novgorod utilized the Baltic–Volga–Caspian trade route, not only for trading but also for bringing food from the fertile Oka region to their city.

 On a number of occasions, the Novgorodian nobles refused to accept the prince sent from Kiev.
 This struggle culminated in 1136, when the Novgorodians revolted and dismissed their prince Vsevolod Mstislavich.
 Over the next century and half, the Novgorodians were able to invite in and dismiss a number of princes, and although the rule of princes was not completely eliminated, their power had been greatly reduced, to the point that they were simply hired officials.
 Princely power was already non-hereditary, and as a result, the prince was a symbol of the political union of Novgorod with the principality from which they were invited.
 However, these invitations or dismissals were often based on who was the dominant prince.

 The Novgorodians sought to maintain the balance of power by alternating their invitations to princes from different regional centers, including the principalities of Rostov-Suzdal (later Vladimir-Suzdal) and Kiev, whose prince remained the "eldest" among the Rurikids until 1169.
-Although the beginning of the republican period is traditionally to 1136, the development of republican institutions in Novgorod was a much more complicated process that began earlier and ended much later.
+Although the beginning of the republican period is traditionally considered to be 1136, the development of republican institutions in Novgorod was a much more complicated process that began earlier and ended much later.
 According to the historian John L. I. Fennell: "But it must not be imagined that Novgorod in the twelfth century and the first forty years of the thirteenth was in any way close to becoming a republic.
 Strong rulers could always oblige the city to accept their nominees...
 The fact is that Novgorod was always militarily vulnerable and whatever troops it could itself provide were never sufficient or competent enough to defend it".